 If you wish to use the replica as a read-only server, you can use the P4Broker to direct read-only commands to the replica or you can use a forwarding replica.
 The broker can do load balancing to a pool of replicas if you need more than one replica to handle your load.
 Use of the broker may require use of a P4AUTH server for authentication.

 Replication handles all server metadata and versioned file content, but not the SDP installation itself or other external scripts such as triggers.
-Use tools such as robocopy or rsync to replicate the rest of the SDP on it to match the master server installation.
-Once the machine and SDP install is in place, you need to configure the master server for replication.
+Use tools such as robocopy or rsync to replicate the rest of

 Replication Setup